openformal/sva_basics/testbench/docs/rr_arbiter_tb_01.md

   endgenerate

 ```
-## Covers
+## Cover
-Covers is a set of temporal condition for which formal
+Cover is a set of temporal condition for which formal
 verification tool shows one possible trace.

 The cover below defines a condition where a response